Davidmo10/Personal/instructions.md

 # Commands

 !!
-Quoted strings are parsed as one
+Quoted strings are parsed as one argument !!

 ### All Users
 - `login <username> <password>` - logs you in to your account